symfony/symfony-docs/reference/configuration/twig.rst

 that the contents of a ``*.html.twig`` template are escaped for HTML and the contents of ``*.js.twig`` are escaped for JavaScript.

-This option allows to define the Symfony service which will be used to determine the default escaping applied to the template.
+This option allows you to define the Symfony service which will be used to determine the default escaping applied to the template.

 autoescape_service_method